Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 \subsubsection{DECISIONS data}

 The first dataset comes from a large-scale survey conducted as part of the DECISIONS project carried out by the Choice Modelling Centre at the University of Leeds \citep{calastri2020we}.
 We specifically use the GPS tracking component of this survey, where the data used for this work corresponds to the observed mode choice behaviour.
+Respondents were tracked over a period of two weeks, with most trips taking place in Yorkshire.

-After extensive data cleaning and data enrichment \citep{tsoleridis2022deriving}, 12,524 trips made by 540 individuals remained.
-For each trip, individuals travelled by one of six modes: car (48\%), bus (15\%), rail (5\%), taxi (3\%), cycling (3\%) or walking (26\%).
-The data covers a very wide range of trip distances, going from just under 100 metres to just under $106$ kilometres, with a mean distance of $8.2$ kilometres and a median distance of $4.5$ kilometres.
+After extensive data cleaning and data enrichment \citep{tsoleridis2022deriving}, 10,990 trips made by 415 individuals remained.
+For each trip, individuals travelled by one of six modes: car (48\%), bus (14\%), rail (5\%), taxi (3\%), cycling (4\%) or walking (26\%).
+The data covers a wide range of trip distances, going from just under 100 metres to just under $106$ kilometres, with a mean distance of $8.2$ kilometres and a median distance of $4.5$ kilometres.
+It thus covers both urban trips as well as inter-city trips, for example between Leeds and York.

 The attributes of the alternatives used in the models for the present paper include in-vehicle travel time, out-of-vehicle travel time, and travel cost.